Under One Sun: Multi-Object Generative Perception of Materials and Illumination: Robustness to Erroneous Geometry

 \section{Robustness to Erroneous Geometry}

 \Cref{tab:angular_robustness} and \cref{fig:angular_robustness} present a quantitative evaluation of the effects of noisy surface normal inputs on the quality of illumination estimates.
 We compare MultiGP with DRM \cite{Yenyo_2022_CVPR} across varying levels of angular noise (AE).
 Specifically, the noisy normals are generated by adding independent gaussian noise $\mathcal{N}(0, \sigma^2)$ to each component of the ground-truth normals, and then scaling them back to unit vectors.
 The results indicate that MultiGP maintains higher stability and accuracy under degradation of surface normals, likely benefiting from the complementary information provided by multiple objects, whereas the single-object performance of DRM declines more significantly as input noise increases.

-The quantitative results on the real MultiGP dataset (\cref{tab:results_ourdata_env}) include DRM and MultiGP evaluations using the off-the-shelf surface normal estimation method \cite{garcia2025fine}.
+MultiGP further outperforms baselines (Tab.~1 in the main paper) at 18$^\circ$/25$^\circ$ MAE.
+The quantitative results on the real MultiGP dataset (\cref{tab:results_ourdata_env}) include DRM and MultiGP evaluations using the off-the-shelf surface normal estimation method \cite{garcia2025fine, ye2024stablenormal}.
 While estimation accuracy decreases with erroneous geometry, MultiGP still achieves state-of-the-art performance compared to other methods, including DiffusionLight, which does not require geometry as input.